kvnloughead/sb/README.md

 # sb CLI Tool

 A simple Go command-line tool to switch to a git repository directory and optionally check out a branch using an alias.
+It's primary use case is for a repository with many different long-living branches.

 ## Features